ignite/cli/ignite/internal/tools/gen-mig-diffs/readme.md

       --scaffold-output string   Output path to clone the Ignite repository -t, --to string                Version of Ignite or path to Ignite source code to generate the diff to
 ```

-## Features

-- Automated migration of chain scaffold files.
-- Detailed comparison and generation of migration differences.
-- Support for multiple versions of chain scaffolds.